 5. A mid-layer - For cold days, I would pick our Minna Wool Fleece Jacket as a mid-layer.
 Rather use a zip, non-hooded sweater than a pullover.
 This makes it easier to switch on and off when your temp is changing.
 It also makes it less bumpy under your jacket.
 For colder days below zero, my safe card is to use a thin down jacket as an extra layer.
 Down has an incredible way of reacting with your body heat, keeping you both warm and flexible due to its lightness.

 I'm wearing the Minna Wool Fleece Jacket in Camel, size M.

 6. A shell jacket and pants - Completing the outfit with the last, maybe the most important layer, the jacket.
 Go for a thin and durable jacket with a high collar and hood that is both water repellant and wind resistant while having a great breathing capacity.

 7. Mittens - This might be quite simple.
 But I prefer a pair of good old lined leather ones.
 Otherwise something with a GoreTex or similar outer layer.
 Rather use mittens than gloves - as it keeps your fingers warmer.

 8. A beanie - Chose a soft beanie that's a bit thinner than what you usually wear in the city, and avoid those ones with a tassel.
 This is to keep your helmet tight and right where it should be, at all times.

 Uniform done!
 The only thing left now is the equipment.
 Helmet, goggles, skis, boots, poles, maybe an avalanche kit if you’re skiing off-piste.
-But apart from that, you’re outfit is secured.
+But apart from that, your outfit is secured.

 Last but not least, don’t forget the most essential things while skiing – Having fun.
 Bring a good mood, some good friends and a common sense and respect for nature and its surroundings.
 Never take our mother earth or your company for granted, and only go down where you feel safe and comfortable.Happy riding everyone!